Future Air Mobility Capability – Tactical

 C-130J-30 fleet

-With the C-130H aircraft approaching the end of their economic life, the Future Air Mobility Capability (FAMC) project was initiated in 2017 to look at the future of the air mobility capability provided by the Royal New Zealand Air Force (RNZAF).
+In 2017 the Future Air Mobility Capability project was set up to look at the future of the tactical airlift operations provided by the Royal New Zealand Air Force (RNZAF) and the old C-130(H) Hercules, which had been operating for nearly six decades.

-The C-130J had been selected as the preferred platform in 2019, and the aircraft and a full mission flight simulator are being acquired through the United States' Foreign Military Sales (FMS) process.
-Deliveries are scheduled to commence in late 2024.
+In 2020 the Government announced the decision to buy a fleet of five C-130J-30 Hercules.
+They had been selected as the preferred platform and were acquired - along with a full mission flight simulator - through the United States' Foreign Military Sales (FMS) program.

 Watch progress